openmm/openmm/docs-source/usersguide/application/03_model_building_editing.rst

     modeller.addSolvent(forcefield, padding=1.0*nanometers)

-This determines the largest size of the solute along any axis (x, y, or z).
-It then creates a cubic box of width (solute size)+2*(padding).
-The above line guarantees that no part of the solute comes closer than 1 nm to any edge of the box.
+A bounding sphere containing the solute is determined, and the box size is set to (sphere diameter)+(padding).
+This guarantees no atom in the solute will come closer than the padding distance to any atom of another periodic copy.
+If the sphere diameter is less than the padding distance, the box size is set to 2*(padding) to ensure no atom is closer than the padding distance to two periodic copies of any other atom.

 Finally, you can specify the exact number of solvent molecules (including both water and ions) to add.
 This is useful when you want to solvate several different